maharasa/DevAutomaton/README.md

 ### Plan your development approach:
 Dev Automaton can help you create a development plan that outlines your goals, requirements, and tasks.
 ### Automate your development tasks:
-Dev Automaton can automate your development tasks, such as code generation, testing, and deployment.
+Dev Automaton can automate your development tasks, such as code generation, and testing.
 ### Generate source code:
 Dev Automaton can generate source code in a variety of programming languages, such as HTML, Angular, C#, and Java.
 ### Integrate AI to generate source code:
 Dev Automaton can integrate with AI services like ChatGPT, Google Bard, or any other AI APIs to generate source code.
-### Use your own source code as template:
+### Use your own source code as a template:
 Dev Automaton can use your own source code as a template to generate new source code.
-### Preview your work in real time:
+### Preview your work in real-time:
 Dev Automaton can show you a real-time preview of your application pages, so you can see how your changes will look before you commit them.
-### Export preview for whole project or application:
+### Export preview for the whole project or application:
 Dev Automaton can export a preview of your whole project or application in a single click, so you can share it with your team or stakeholders.
-If you are looking for a way to automate your software development tasks, preview your work in real time, and export your work in a single click, Dev Automaton is a great option.
+If you are looking for a way to automate your software development tasks, preview your work in real-time, and export your work in a single click, Dev Automaton is a great option.